zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ---

-# Part III Experimental validation of the Closed-Loop heading Control
+# Part III Experimental validation of the Closed-loop heading Control

-Experimental tests were performed to validate the proposed **Closed-Loop heading Control**.
+Experimental tests were performed to validate the proposed **Closed-loop heading Control**.

 **Without feedback control**